Right Click HERE and then select “Save Target As” for an Excel Chart with a complete chart of Sanctuary Standards.

 - Real sanctuaries don’t exploit animals.
 They don’t take dangerous animals out in public on leashes or in cages.
 Many pseudo-sanctuaries do and they say they are educating the public that these animals don’t make good pets, but when people see that they can be walked on leashes or taken out in public to be shown off or to make money, then they will want to buy one of their own.
 It is the equivalent of saying to your audience, “Do as I say, and not as I do.”

 - Real sanctuaries adhere to the law.
 They will be licensed by the state, and usually by the USDA.
 They will be classified by the IRS as a nonprofit 501 c 3 charity.
 They will be licensed by the state to solicit donations, and every piece of solicitation that you see, from print to website, will have documentation of the fact that they are so licensed.
 Some states, such as Florida, go a step further and require that the percentage that goes to the program services of the cause be included in all solicitation materials.
 Big Cat Rescue spends 100% of its donations on program services (ie: taking care of the cats).
+We are able to do that because tour revenue pays all of the admin expenses of the sanctuary.

 - Real sanctuaries meet the highest sanctuary standards.
 Fake sanctuaries will say that they don’t like the politics, or it’s a waste of donor’s money, or that they don’t want someone else telling them how to take care of their animals, but none of those are valid reasons for not meeting the highest sanctuary standards.
 Many fake sanctuaries are licensed by their state and by USDA and will tell you that these governing bodies are the watchdogs of the industry, but neither USDA nor any state law defines a sanctuary as being a place where animals are not bred, sold or exploited.
 USDA’s standards only require that an animal’s cage be big enough that he can stand up and turn around in it.